-Amazon Product Profitability in NetSuite: How to Track True SKU Margins
+FBA SKU Profitability in NetSuite: How to Track True Margins

 For high-volume Amazon sellers running on NetSuite, the “Profit and Loss” statement often tells a misleading story.
 You see your top-line revenue, you see your total Amazon fees, and you see your overall net income.
 On paper, the business looks healthy.